Aellawah/Abdallah_portofolio/README.md

 ![](https://komarev.com/ghpvc/?username=Aellawah&color=green)

-These are some of my projects if you liked it please Follow me on Github 💞️ <script type="text/javascript" src="https://platform-api.sharethis.com/js/sharethis.js#property=61b6d6630e39a90019f4e744&product=inline-follow-buttons" async="async"></script>
+These are some of my projects if you liked it please Follow me on Github 💞️ <!-- Place this tag where you want the button to render. -->
+<a class="github-button" href="https://github.com/Aellawah" data-size="large" aria-label="Follow @Aellawah on GitHub">Follow @Aellawah</a>